Bylothink/vue-python-sandbox/README.md

-# Vue Python Sandbox
+# Vue Python Sandbox 🚀

-A ready-to-use environment for developing simple Python applications to be viewed in the browser instead of the command line.
+A ready-to-use environment for developing Python applications to be viewed within a browser instead of the command line.

 ## Before starting